-Baked sweet potatoes stuffed with roasted garlic, avocado and tomato salsa.
+Baked sweet potatoes stuffed with roasted garlic, avocado and tomato salsa (delicious, vegetarian and vegan).
 If you love sweet potatoes, this recipe is for you!
-Jump to the Baked Sweet Potato recipe or read on to see how we make it.
+Jump to the Baked Sweet Potatoes Recipe with Tomato Avocado Salsa or read on to see how we make it.

 Let’s start with a quick “How to Bake a Sweet Potato” tutorial.
 It’s easy, you can do it ahead of time and it’s practically hands off.

 You’ve surely noticed that there can be a few different varieties to choose from when it comes to sweet potatoes.
 Whether they are pale gold or darker orange you can use them interchangeably.
 By the way, the darker orange varieties are often labeled as yams, which is wrong!
 Weird, I know.

 So we don’t really care about the color, but we do care about how they feel.
 Choose potatoes that are firm and have smooth skin.

 If you’re baking all the sweet potatoes at the same time, it’s also a good idea to choose potatoes that are similar in size.
 This way, they’ll all bake within the same amount of time.

 Just before baking, you’ll want to scrub them — a vegetable scrubbing brush is helpful, although I’ll usually use my hands.

 Next, grab a fork or pairing knife and pierce the potatoes in several places.
 Place them onto a baking sheet lined with parchment paper or foil and then bake in a 400 degree F oven until the potatoes are very soft and are beginning to ooze.
 Depending on the size, you are looking at 45 minutes to an hour.

 Sweet Potatoes can be baked in advance!
 Bake the potatoes just as I explained above then let them cool completely (the potatoes will soften and ooze even more as they cool).